KaiA: Discovery

 Circadian rhythms have been discovered in a diversity of organisms.
 These rhythms control a variety of physiological activities and help organisms to adapt to environmental conditions.
 Cyanobacteria are the most primitive organisms that demonstrate a circadian oscillation.
 Cyanobacteria clocks were first founded in Blue Green Algae with the oldest known fossils about 3.5 billion years old.
-Susan Golden, Carl H. Johnson and Takao Kondo were the individuals who found that the minimal cyanobacteria clock consists of 3 proteins: KaiA, KaiB, and KaiC.
+Masahiro Ishiura, Susan Golden, Carl H. Johnson, Takao Kondo and their colleagues were the individuals who found that the minimal cyanobacteria clock consists of 3 proteins: KaiA, KaiB, and KaiC.
 (Note: kai means cycle in Japanese.)

 The experiment performed by Kondo consisted of attaching the luciferase gene and performing mutagenesis.
 This was the first identification of possible genes that could reconstitute a biological clock within cyanobacteria, of which KaiA was included.

 Cyanobacteria were the first prokaryotes reported to have a circadian clock.
 For the adaptation of cyanobacteria, circadian clock genes exhibit forms of significant importance since they regulate fundamental physical processes such as regulation of nitrogen fixation, cell division, and photosynthesis.

 Early KaiA research was conducted in the 1998 research article, “Expression of a Gene Cluster kaiABC as a Circadian Feedback Process in Cyanobacteria,” where it details the functions of the gene cluster and KaiA in that it sustains the oscillations by enhancing Kai C expression.
 KaiA was discovered while studying the clock mutations in Synechococcus by using bacteria luciferase as a reporter on clock controlled gene expression.
 This was the first instance where scientists first proposed a mechanism and a naming system for KaiA and the kaiABC gene cluster.